Saturday, September 24, 2022

 Black Lodge, Memphis, TN-Open

-Little Mountain Video, Pikeville, TN-Open
+Little Mountain Video, Pikeville, TN-Closed in 2023

-Movie Depot, Spring City, TN-Open
+Movie Depot, Spring City, TN-Closed in 2024

 Northside Video, McMinnville, TN-Open